ToddGreenfield/homebridge-airnow/README.md

 Field           		| Description
 ------------------------|------------
-**accessory**   		| Required - Must always be "AirNow".
+**accessory**   		| Required - Must be "AirNow".
-**name**        		| Optional - Name override for the logging.
+**name**        		| Optional - Name override for logging.
 Default is AirNow.
 **provider**       		| Required - Name of the AQI provider service.
 Valid options are: airnow, aqicn.
 Default is airnow.
 **airnow_api** 			| Optional - Required for AirNow.gov.
 YOUR API key from AirNow.gov.
-**zipcode**				| Optional - Required for AirNow.
+**zipcode**				| Optional - Required and only for AirNow.
 This is the Zip code for the area being checked.
-**distance**			| Optional - Only used for AirNow.gov - Distance to search for monitoring station from zipcode.
+**distance**			| Optional - Optional and only used for AirNow.gov - Distance to search for monitoring station from zipcode.
 Defaults to 25 miles from zip.
 **aqicn_api** 			| Optional - Required for Aqicn.org.
 YOUR API key from Aqicn.org.
-**aqicn_city**			| Optional - Only used for Aqicn.org - A valid city from http://aqicn.org/city/all/ OR defaults to 'here' which will use Geolocation based on your IP.
-If your city is multi-part, look at the aqicn URL (http://aqicn.org/city/losangeles/reseda/).
-The aqicn_city parameter for this would be 'losangeles/reseda'.
+**aqicn_city**			| Optional - Optional and only used for Aqicn.org - A valid city from http://aqicn.org/city/all/ OR defaults to 'here' which will use Geolocation based on your IP.
+If your city is a multi-part name, look at that aqicn URL (http://aqicn.org/city/losangeles/reseda/).
+The aqicn_city parameter using this example would be 'losangeles/reseda'.
 **polling**				| Optional - Poll interval.
 Default is 0 sec, which is OFF or no polling.